lanl/LaGriT/docs/pages/docs/commands/ADDMESH.md

  element on the boundary with the incoming mesh object is no bigger than 5 times the volume of the maximum volume element on the border of the incoming mesh. refine\_type is the type of refinement that is executed.
-If the string et** appears, then tetrahedral refinement is performed.
+If the string **tet** appears, then tetrahedral refinement is performed.
 Otherwise, **edge** based refinement is performed.
 After the above refine steps have been done, the intersection of mesh1 and mesh2 is found, elements that overlap are deleted from mesh1 and mesh2